Backbone scaling limits for random walks on random critical trees: Convergence of local times for the IIC

 Now, let $W=(W_t)_{t\in[0,1]}$ be a random process defined on a probability space $(\X,\mathcal{G},P)$ having the law of a normalized Brownian excursion.
 Clearly, $W$ can be viewed as a random object taking values in $\W$.
 Thus, starting from the Brownian excursion $W$, the previous procedure allows us to construct a random $\R$-tree denoted $\mathfrak{T}$ (or $\mathfrak{T}_W$ if we want to emphasize the role of the excursion), equipped with a shortest-path metric $d_{\mathfrak{T}}$ and a measure $\mu_{\mathfrak{T}}$. \begin{definition} The triple $(\mathfrak{T},d_{\mathfrak{T}},\mu_{\mathfrak{T}})$ is the \emph{Continuum Random Tree} (CRT). \end{definition}

 Having defined the CRT, we turn our attention to the issue of convergence of rescaled discrete trees to the CRT.
 Aldous in \cite[Theorem 20]{AldousCRT3} showed that the convergence of a rescaled sequence of discrete, ordered, rooted trees to a continuum random tree (in a suitable topology) is equivalent to the convergence of their respective search-depth processes.
-Furthermore in \cite[Theorem 23]{AldousCRT3} it is shown that the critical Galton-Watson trees conditioned on having $n$ vertices scales to the CRT as $n\to \infty$.
+Furthermore in \cite[Theorem 23]{AldousCRT3} it is shown that the critical Galton-Watson trees conditioned on having $n$ vertices scales to the CRT as $n\to \infty$ (up to an unimportant factor 2).

 We finish our review of random trees with some definitions that will be used later.
 Let $\K$ be an $\R$-tree and $A$ be a subset of $\K$.
 We will suppose that $\K$ has a distinguished point $\rho$ which we will regard as the root.
 We define the subspace $r(\K,A)$ as \be r(\K,A):=\bigcup_{x\in A}[[\rho,x]], \ee where $[[\rho,x]]$ denotes the unique non-self intersecting path between $\rho$ and $x$.
 This subspace is clearly an $\R$-tree.
 Moreover, if $A$ is finite, $r(\K,A)$ is closed and is called the {\bf reduced sub-tree}.